AmericanMedicalAssociation/AMA-style-guide/README.md

 **To deploy changes**

 - `gulp deploy` to build the production ready code and push to the `gh-pages` branch for display on https://americanmedicalassociation.github.io/AMA-style-guide/.
-- `gulp deploy --branch dev-assets` to deploy changes to the `dev-assets` branch for consumption by Drupal or another CMS.
+- `gulp drupal-deploy` to deploy changes to the `dev-assets` branch for consumption by Drupal or another CMS.

 **To mark a new release of the Style Guide**